uhop/dcl-site/source/docs/mini/dcl/index.md

 4. If a constructor returns a value, it will be ignored.
 5. All unchained methods (the default), and other properties, override properties with the same name in base classes.
 6. Always use `new` keyword when creating objects with a constructor produced by `dcl()`.
+7. Methods in `props` will be decorated with a meta information, and possibly copied.
+Because of that it is not recommended to reuse them for different classes.
+In general `props` should be an object literal. `dcl()` will assume full control over it.

 ## FAQ